There are a few months left to enjoy an unusual transport/art collaboration. Where? Where else, but the oh-so-chic French capital Paris.

 Over the last 10-15 years, the commercial availability of high-quality, durable vinyl film, and UV-resistant inks has made it much easier than it used to be to create one-off train liveries which are actually a commercial proposition to apply, even if the life of the promotion is no more than a few months.

 Advertising and promotional wraps on trains, like the one above, aren’t always entirely welcomed.
 Railway author Colin Boocock (2001: 125) says, “advertising liveries (while undoubtedly eye-catching) exhibit a distinct lack of taste: gaudiness does not equate to beauty.
 There is a huge difference between the startling livery styles devised by professional stylists and the somewhat garish efforts of the advertisers to attract our attention using these special train liveries”¹.
-He suggests that the promotional livery carried by Gatwick Express for Continental Airlines (you can see it towards the bottom of this page) is a possible exception, but I can’t be doing with it at all (I don’t mind the Exeter one above if it really has to be done, although that Roman soldier looks really grumpy) which only goes to show that beauty is in the eye of the beholder.
+He suggests that the promotional livery carried by Gatwick Express for Continental Airlines (you can see it towards the bottom of this page at the Southern Railway E-mail Group) is a possible exception, but I can’t be doing with it at all (I don’t mind the Exeter one above if it really has to be done, although that Roman soldier looks really grumpy) which only goes to show that beauty is in the eye of the beholder.

 But before I talk myself out of this blog on the grounds that I’m supposed to be telling you about beautiful transport, rather than gaudy transport, I should add that in general, the problem lies with the designs (like this somewhat uninspiring effort promoting a brand of ready-made Cornish Pasty)…